-The quirky Czech city we nearly wrote off …
+The off-the-beaten-path Czech city we nearly wrote off …

 (*) I’ve always had a thing about Sundays, I dislike them wherever I am in the world.
 Many countries in Europe, for example France and Switzerland, completely shut down on a Sunday and Central America, where religious faith is still strong, is another example.
 I can’t stand it and I, for one, was pleased when the 1994 UK Sunday Trading Act permitted shops in England and Wales to open and trade for a limited number of hours on a Sunday.
 It transformed English cities and towns and brought back some life to what has always been the most boring day of the week!